IIITLucknowSWEngg/CSAICSBTeam015/Assignment 1/SRS.md

 - Responsive design for desktops and mobile browsers.

 ### 5.5 Availability
-- Ensure 99.99% uptime for uninterrupted service.
+- Ensure 99.9% [uptime](https://uptime.is/) for uninterrupted service.
 - Scheduled maintenance windows will be communicated in advance.

 ### 5.6 Compliance